sulli365/crawl4ai-rag/memory-bank/progress.md

 # Progress Tracking: crawl4ai-rag

-## Project Status: Initial Implementation Phase (60% Complete)
+## Project Status: Enhancement Phase (65% Complete)

-The project has progressed from the initial planning phase to the implementation phase.
-The core architecture and components have been implemented, but testing and enhancements are still pending.
+The project has progressed from the initial implementation phase to the enhancement phase.
+The core architecture and components have been implemented, and we are now enhancing specific components with more advanced features, particularly focusing on documentation analysis and validation.

 ## What Works
 - Project vision and architecture have been defined